macrobee/kanbanboard/README.md

 ## Project overview

 This project was created using Create-React-App and written in JSX.
 React Context was used to manage state and TailwindCSS was used to style components.
+Polyfill for allowing drag and drop interactions on mobile was sourced from https://github.com/Bernardo-Castilho/dragdroptouch .
 SVG for the trash can icon was sourced by svgrepo.com.
 Favicon image was drawn on Procreate and converted to a .ico file by https://realfavicongenerator.net/ .

 Below are the available features of the app: